-- Serve with plenty of maple syrup or whatever you like to top your pancakes with.
+- Serve with plenty of maple syrup, berry sauce, cherry sauce, or whatever you like to top your pancakes with.

 - It's important to monitor the temperature of the skillet while the pancakes cook.
 If the skillet gets too hot, the outside will burn before the inside of the pancakes are cooked through.
 On my stovetop, that usually means starting out at medium heat and then adjusting down to medium-low after the first batch or two of pancakes.
 Just pay attention to how quickly the outside of the pancakes are browning, and adjust the heat as necessary.

 - When cooking pancakes in butter it's important to rinse or wipe out the skillet in between each batch and add a new pat of butter.
 If you don't, the butter will start to burn, flavoring the outside of your pancakes with the taste of burnt butter.
 I usually do this in the sink, running water from the tap into the hot skillet, swishing it around, and dumping it out.
 I don't even bother drying the skillet - the heat from the burner will quickly evaporate any droplets of water.
 You can also wipe the skillet out with a rag or paper towel.